bertrandvidal/parse_this/README.md

 Makes it easy to parse command line arguments for any function, method or classmethod.

 You just finished writing an awesome piece of code and now comes the boring part: adding the command line parsing to actually use it ...

 So now you need to use the awesome, but very verbose, `argparse` module.
 For each argument of your entry point method you need to add a name, a help message and/or a default value.
 But wait...
-Your parameters are correctly named right!?
+Your parameters are correctly named, right!?
+They also have type hinting, right!?
 And you have an awesome docstring for that method.
 There is probably a way of creating the `ArgumentParser` easily right?

 Yes and it's called `parse_this`!

 Usage
 -----

 `parse_this` contains a simple way to create a command line interface from an entire class.
 For that you will need to use the `parse_class` class decorator.

 ```python
 # script.py